sandialabs/Sola/docs/source/problems/optimization.md

 The minimization problem {eq}`optimization:problem_discrete` can be solved with off-the-shelf minimizers as long as the gradient $\grad{z}\hat{J}(\z)\in\R^{n_z}$ and, for any vector $\v\in\R^{n_z}$, Hessian-vector products $\v\mapsto \grad{z,z}\hat{J}(\z) \v \in \R^{n_z}$ can be computed efficiently.
 {prf:ref}`alg:adjoint_gradient` shows how to efficiently calculate the gradient by utilizing adjoint-based derivative formulas.
 Similarly, {prf:ref}`alg:adjoint_hessvec` shows how to compute Hessian-vector products using incremental state and incremental adjoint equations, which avoids explicitly forming the (very large) Hessian matrix $\grad{z,z}\hat{J}(\z)\in\R^{n_z \times n_z}$.
-These algorithms stem from analysis of the original (possible infinite-dimensional) problem {eq}`optimization:problem`, then applying the discretization.

 :::{admonition} Notation
 :class: note